RobertZetterlund/intro-to-ai/assignment4/report.md

 <p>

 Spam versus hard ham:
-- **Multinomial**: Approximately `91.4 %` of the documents were classified correctly.
+- **Multinomial**: Approximately `90.9 %` of the emails were classified correctly.
 The confusion matrix below shows that the classifier were quite accurate but classified both ham and spam wrong sometimes.
-- **Bernoulli**: Approxiamtely `84.5 %` of the documents were classified correctly.
+- **Bernoulli**: Approxiamtely `82.4 %` of the emails were classified correctly.
 The confusion matrix below shows that the bernoulli classifier very accurately classified spam as spam, but sometimes classified ham as spam.

 <p align="center">
     <img src="fig/q2_hard_ham_confusion.png">